On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 \subsubsection{Lorentz-Minkowski norms}

 In \S \ref{sss_wind}, the possibility to define a Lorentz norm associated with a concave indicatrix and a reverse triangle inequality was explained.
 In the particular case considered therein, the fundamental tensor $g_v$ had Lorentzian signature but it was defined only in the (timelike) directions in the interior of the cone (see \eqref{e_L0} and Fig. \ref{f_wind}).
-Indeed $L_0$ could not be extended continuously by 0 to the cone $\C_0$, because the indicatrix was tangent to the cone there.
+Indeed the Lorentz part of the norm could not be extended even continuously by 0 to the cone $\C_0$, because the indicatrix touched tangently the cone.
 Nevertheless, in the case of a Lorentzian scalar product the unit timelike vectors in one of the cones $\C_0$ do yield a Lorentz norm which can be extended by 0 to $\C_0$ and such that the corresponding fundamental tensor $g_v$ is well defined on $\C_0$ and non-degenrate (thus, with Lorentzian signature therein).
 Such properties are trivial in the case of a scalar product because this product coincides with $g_v$ whenever defined, but they serve as a guide for Lorentz norms with convenient regularity.